DataCTE/orthogonal-transformer/README.md

 Two main approaches are currently explored:

-1.  **Baseline Orthogonal Model:** Implemented in `ml.py` and tested via `test_orthogonal_concept.py`.
+1.  **Baseline Orthogonal Model:** Implemented in `orthogonal_transformer_model.py` and tested via `test_orthogonal_transformer.py`.
 This model uses a learnable orthogonal transformation applied directly to token embeddings.
-2.  **Architectural Exploration - MirrorShadow Model:** Implemented in `ml_mirrorshadow.py` and tested via `test_orthogonal_concept_mirror.py`.
-This model introduces a more deeply integrated "shadow space" concept, where embeddings are projected through a bottleneck into a distinct representational space for all transformer operations.
+2.  **Architectural Exploration - Projected Space Model:** Implemented in `projected_space_transformer_model.py` and tested via `test_projected_space_transformer.py`.
+This model introduces a more deeply integrated concept where embeddings are projected into a distinct representational space for all transformer operations.

 ---

-## 1. Baseline Orthogonal Model (`ml.py`)
+## 1. Baseline Orthogonal Model (`orthogonal_transformer_model.py`)

 This approach focuses on applying a learnable orthogonal transformation directly to the token embeddings and processing sequences in this transformed "inverse" space.